Hi,

 Purchase of the volume provides the buyer with exclusive access to a website with high-resolution images of the complete paintings.

-This extra-large edition brings together the complete cataloge of Vermeer's work, presenting the calm yet compelling scenes so treasured in galleries across Europe and the United States into one monograph of utmost reproduction quality.
+Vermeer: The Complete WorksKarl Schütz, Vermeer: The Complete Works (Berlin: TASCHEN, 2020) by Karl Schütz is extra-large edition brings together the complete catalogue of Vermeer's work, presenting the calm yet compelling scenes so treasured in galleries across Europe and the United States, compiled into one monograph with reproductions and detials of utmost quality.
 With brand new photography of many works, Vermeer's restrained but richly evocative repertoire of domestic actions—ranging from letter writing to music making to preparations in the kitchen—unfolds in a generous format, including three fold-out spreads.
 Numerous details emphasize the artist's remarkable ability not only to bear witness to the trends and trimmings of the Dutch Golden Age but also to encapsulate an entire story in just one transient gesture, expression, or look.

-The Dutch Republic in the seventeenth century was home to one of the greatest flowerings of painting in the history of Western art.
+In the seventeenth century, the Dutch Republic was home to one of the greatest flowerings of painting in the history of Western art.
 Freed from the constraints of royal and church patronage, artists created a rich outpouring of works that circulated through an open market to patrons and customers at every level of Dutch society.
-The closely observed details of daily life captured in portraits, genre scenes and landscapes offer a wealth of information about the possessions, activities and circumstances that distinguished members of the social classes, from the nobility to the urban poor.
+The closely observed details of daily life captured in portraits, genre scenes and landscapes offer a wealth of information about the possessions, activities, and circumstances that distinguished members of the social classes, from the nobility to the urban poor.
 The dazzling array of paintings gathered here—by artists such as Frans Hals, Jan Steen, Pieter de Hooch and Gerrit ter Borch, as well as Rembrandt and Vermeer—illuminated by essays from leading scholars, invites us to explore a vibrant early modern society and its reflection in a golden age of brilliant painting.

-This book is not only a fascinating biography of one of the greatest painters of the seventeenth century but a social history of the colorful extended family to which he belonged and of the town life of the period.
+Vermeer and His Milieu: A Web of Social History by John Michael Montias is not only a fascinating biography of one of the greatest painters of the seventeenth century but a social history of the colorful extended family to which he belonged and of the town life of the period.
 It explores a series of distinct but contiguous worlds: Delft's Small-Cattle Market, where Vermeer's paternal family settled early in the century; the milieu of shady businessmen in Amsterdam that recruited Vermeer's grandfather to counterfeit coins; the artists, military contractors, and Protestant burghers who frequented the inn of Vermeer's father in Delft's Great Market Square; and the quiet, distinguished "Papists Corner" in which Vermeer, after marrying into a high-born Catholic family, retired to practice his art, while retaining ties with wealthy Protestant patrons.
 The relationship of Vermeer to his principal patron is one of many original discoveries in the book.
-No detail of Vermeer's life is overlooked.
+No detail of Vermeer's life is overlooked, at lease until 2003 with the publication of Gregor Weber's Johannes Vermeer: Faith, Light and Reflection (2023).
+Gregor Weber, Johannes Vermeer: Faith, Light and Reflection (Rotterdam: nai010 publishers, 2023).

 "[With Montias] the past is hard put to hide what were in all truth its secrets.
 One will read Vermeer and His Milieu several times, as [Montias] has read the archives; he is an indispensable companion for anyone who likes the seventeenth century." —Lawrence Gowing, The [London] Times Literary Supplement.